couchbase/kafka-connect-couchbase/README.md

 to the bucket password, or leave it blank if the bucket does not have a password.
 The sample buckets do not have passwords.

-You might also want to set `use_snapshots` to `true` to ensure the source connector never sends duplicate messages.
-This decision is up to you, and depends on the requirements of your project.
+You might also want to set `use_snapshots` to `true`, in which case the source connector will buffer events until it receives a complete snapshot before committing messages to the Kafka topic.
 It doesn't matter for this exercise; just be aware the option exists and defaults to `false`.

 ## Run the Source Connector